dyozie/greenplum-for-kubernetes/doc/markdown/troubleshooting.md

 error: unable to recognize "workspace/my-gp-instance.yaml": no matches for kind "GreenplumCluster" in version "greenplum.pivotal.io/v1"
 ```

 This might happen if you uninstalled the greenplum operator without deleting all previously deployed greenplum cluster resources.
-To avoid this problem in the future, make sure to follow all the steps from [Uninstalling  <%=vars.product_name_long %>](uninstalling.html)
+To avoid this problem in the future, make sure to follow all the steps from [Uninstalling  {{#include ./product_name_long.md}}](uninstalling.html)

 **Resolution**